Install XP 32-bit + DPMS

 NOTE: You can use both FiraDisk and WinVBlock and an OEM disk driver, press F6 at the start of XP Setup and then load all the drivers listed.

-No Mass Storage Driver found!
+No Mass Storage Driver (hard disk) found!

 E2B will identify the PCI ID of your Mass Storage Driver (e.g. SATA disk contoller or SCSI/RAID disk controller) and look for a matching PCI ID in the DriverPack.ini file.
 You can check this by using the ‘List matching XP DriverPack.ini entries‘ menu in the E2B Utilities menu.